MicrosoftDocs/bot-docs/styleguide/dos-and-donts.md

 1. Prefer the active voice as much as possible.
-2. Don't use the “ -- “ convention.
+2. Don't use the " -- " convention.
 Prefer a terminal and second sentence.
 3. Don't use (ex. "sample").
 Prefer either ", e.g. ," or separate into another sentence, as appropriate.
 4. Prefer ### and #### to define sections over bullet points.
 5. Prefer concise terms instead of prolix ones, e.g., "to" instead of "in order to".
-Avoid filler language like “not the least of which."
+Avoid filler language like "not the least of which."
 6. Prefer one space after the period, not two.
 7. Avoid using the first person.
 Exceptions are articles that are guiding the user and showing empathy, such as the Get Started articles.
 8. Prefer "comprises" instead of "comprised of."
 9. Prefer separation of sentences rather than parentheticals.
 If a concept is not a complete thought, remove it or rewrite it.
 10. Put code in backtick, e.g., `ExampleMethod`.
 11. Prefer *this* over *the following* when the item follows the text.
 The exceptions are lists, tables, and code blocks.
 12. Avoid words like "thus," "thereby," "wherein," "heretofor," and so on.
 If your docs read like a patent application, it's time to edit.